Wyoming Pretrial Drug and Alcohol Monitoring, GPS House arrest

 The Soberlink Device contains a professional-grade fuel-cell sensor with a detection range of 0.000% – 0.400% BAC and accuracy level of +/- .005 BAC.
 The fuel cell that Soberlink uses is globally trusted and used for high-end workplace and law enforcement breath alcohol instruments.
 If you would like to learn more about the fuel-cell technology Soberlink uses, you can visit the fuel cell manufacturer’s website at www.dart-sensors.com.

 Yes.
-Soberlink has successfully testified, defended, and validated the accuracy and reliability of the Device in court hearings.
+Soberlink has successfully testified, defended, and validated the accuracy and reliability of the Device in several courts throughout the country.

 A violation occurs when a candidate breaches a condition ordered by court or other agency.
 As it relates to Soberlink BrAC monitoring it is considered when a missed or failed breath sample is given, or if the device is tampered with in any way.
 Any violation that occurs will be reported immediately to one or more of the following appropriate agencies: the prosecuting attorneys, court, LEO, or other agency.